Preparation for your Plant Medicine Ceremony

 It is recommended that attendees come clean and showered, physically and energetically fresh for the session.
 It is not just for practical reasons but to also help us discern the internal cleanliness and purity we uphold and carry within our mind and our being in order to facilitate greater openings on the spiritual plane.

-You may further assist your practical cleansing by meditating, bathing, yoga asana and other mindful movement practices, nature walking and in prayer or any activity that you find suitable to find your centre, ground and help you relax.
+You may further assist your practical cleansing by meditating, bathing, yoga asana and other mindful movement practices, nature walking, prayer or any activity that you find suitable to find your centre, ground and help you relax.

 Part of the house tradition is to be mindful of activities and habits for three days before a work and for three days following a work.
 Healthy self-care is important; please abstain from alcohol and drugs for several days before and after the Work.